java-crypto/cross_platform_crypto/docs/argon2.md

 encryptionKeyArgon2id (Base64) sensitive:   19Uym9wI6e/l5f0NocZmNEaouoHvsSyVfrp9iRYl/C8=
 ```

 Below is the output of the browser version that looks like different to the other ones.
 The output provides the "full argon 2id hash" that incorporates some more information as just the hash.
+It gives an information about

+* the used algorithm (argon2id)
-It gives an information about the used algorithm (argon2id), version number (in decimals: 19), the memory limit (66536), the ops limit (2), the parallelism (1) and hash in use (in Base64 encoding: AAAAAAAAAAAAAAAAAAAAAA).
+* the version number (in decimals: 19)
+* the memory limit (66536)
+* the ops limit (2)
+* the parallelism (1)
+* and hash in use (in Base64 encoding: AAAAAAAAAAAAAAAAAAAAAA)

 Note that after the hash the next value is separated with a "$" character and that is the "encryptionKeyArgon2id" (FZcsUwo7wf7V24qWTwKeSN9//+Pxy2gCKN35KZX2hXs) with a skipped "=" at the end.
 The value "hash" is the encryption key in hex string encoding (15972c530a3bc1fed5db8a964f029e48df7fffe3f1cb680228ddf92995f6857b).

 ```plaintext
 generateHash interactive